 Some horizontal integration examples can be found throughout the healthcare sector, helping to simplify integrated medical systems.
 Through customized development, ESB integration interfaces can effectively work with customer systems generating data or requiring data movement and integration.
 There is usually seamless communication to provide business rules and policies for HIPAA standard compliance.
 The ERP functionality can be extended by also implementing EDI software, managed file transfer (MFT) tools, and application connectors to transfer, transform, and integrate data originating across numerous systems.

 Some advantages to horizontally integrated solutions are:

 - Higher operational efficiency

 - Scalability for dynamic workloads

 - An incremental or phased approach to SI

 - Versatile communication capabilities

-What is star integration (aka spaghetti integration)?
-The definition of star integration is basically in the name.
+What is point to point integration (aka star integration)?
+The definition is in the name.
 Star integration relies on the point-to-point method of integrating system components.
 When this system integration method interconnects each system to the remaining subsystems, the series of connections can look like star polyhedron.
 Although, the presentation of the diagram as a whole can look messy and interwoven like a plate of spaghetti.
-In other words, the whole neat and tidy IT infrastructure becomes quickly disorganized if a company approach SI through point-to-point integration.
+In other words, the whole neat and tidy IT infrastructure becomes quickly disorganized if a company approaches SI through point-to-point integration.